-- Differentiated curriculum A differentiated curriculum ensures that all children in the class have their learning needs met. - Small group learning The class teacher will plan activities for your child to work in a small group to meet their learning objective. - 1:1 teaching If appropriate, your child may have sessions on a 1:1 basis.
+- Differentiated curriculum A differentiated curriculum ensures that all children in the class have their learning needs met. - Small group learning The class teacher will plan activities for your child to work in a small group to meet their learning objective. - Individual teaching If appropriate, your child may have sessions on an individual basis.
 This can be with the Class Teacher, Teaching Assistant or the SENCO.
-Outside agencies may provide 1:1 sessions/group sessions (if necessary). - Use of visual aids Visual timetables/prompts around school enable children to develop greater independence skills and help children to understand the school routine. - Use of ICT Using different equipment for children to access learning including laptops, computers, iPads and other forms of technology. - Interventions We have a wide range of interventions to enable children to meet their targets.
+Outside agencies may provide individual sessions/group sessions (if necessary). - Use of visual aids Visual timetables/prompts around school enable children to develop greater independence skills and help children to understand the school routine. - Use of ICT Using different equipment for children to access learning including laptops, computers, iPads and other forms of technology. - Interventions We have a wide range of interventions to enable children to meet their targets.
 These are identified and chosen according to the child's individual needs.

-4.How will both you and I, know how my child is doing and how will you support my child's learning?
+4. How will both you and I, know how my child is doing and how will you support my child's learning?

 At St Mary's School, we assess children's learning throughout the year.
 Closely monitoring pupils enables us to identify the children who are not making expected progress.
-We use different assessment tools to measure children against age related expectations including end of Year National Curriculum expectations, Early Learning Goals and if necessary through small steps using the Birmingham SEND Toolkit/Small steps assessment (an assessment tool to measure progress for children who have complex learning needs).
+We use different assessment tools to measure children against age related expectations including end of Year National Curriculum expectations, Early Learning Goals and if necessary, through small steps using B-Squared (an assessment tool to measure progress for children who have complex learning needs).